 Maryland Colony Facts: American Revolutionary War

-Maryland also gave up some territory to create the new District of Columbia after the American Revolutionary War.
+Maryland also gave up some territory to create the new District of Columbia after the American Revolution.

 While there were no major battles fought in Maryland during the American Revolutionary War, the citizens of the colony distinguished themselves in their service.
-There were excellent gunsmiths in the area that supplied the Continental Army with weapons and the men that fought earned an excellent reputation.
-They were an important piece in George Washington’s Continental Army and earned high praise from the Commander-in-chief.
+There were excellent gunsmiths in the area that supplied the Continental Army with weapons, and the men that fought earned an excellent reputation.

 Maryland Colony Facts: Online Resources